mbabazif/project-quotes/README.md

 - Clone this repository
 - Open index.html in Terminal

 ## Specifications

 The user is able to enter the quote
-The user is likely to choose the best quote for her/her The user can delete the quote
+The user is likely to choose the best quote for her/her by using the upvote and downvoted The user can delete the quote

 ## Technologies Used